"BIOLOGY: LIFE THROUGH A LOOKING GLASS" GRADE 6

 The field study content emphasis is on basic structures/functions and interconnectedness of body systems.

-Prepared slides and specimens will be set up at microscopy stations accompanied by a card of questions or activities designed to encourage observational skills and critical thinking.
+Slides and specimens will be set up at microscopy stations accompanied by questions or activities designed to problem solve, encourage observational skills and practice critical thinking.

 Students will form discovery groups and cooperate to characterize internal systems, (excretory, reproductive, hormonal, and nervous) in a representative species from one of the 5 Kingdoms.

 The discovery groups will use characterizations and investigations to identify internal systems of various specimens, thus highlighting the variances that occur across all living organisms.